JamesHutchison/megamock/README.md

 # MegaMock

 Pew pew!
-Mock objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-annotated paths!
+Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-annotated paths!
+Also sane defaults for mocking behavior!

 # Why Use MegaMock?
 MegaMock was created to address some shortcomings in the built-in Python library: